 Follow our tips to take great photos with your Polaroid Now: capture the moment and create unforgettable memories.

 Polaroid cameras love light.
-The more light, the better your photos!
+The more light, the better your photos will be!
 Use the flash to achieve the best shots in low-light situations.
 Shooting without the flash can give great results too — just be sure to add another source of light.

 When shooting without the flash, keep your camera as steady as possible.
 Hold the camera with both hands if possible, and use tricks like resting your elbows on a surface to achieve a still frame.

 Be aware that your photo will not exactly reflect what you see through the viewfinder.
 For subjects closer than 1.2m (3.93ft) you should adjust your aim slightly up and to the left.

 You can always change your photo composition after focusing on your subject.
 The shutter button has two positions.
 First half-press the shutter button, then change the composition and fully press to take the photo once you’re happy with the shot.